nkimotou/gyokuro/README.md

 ### Debugging Techniques

 Discover effective debugging strategies for both assembly language and COBOL programs.
 Identify and fix common programming errors.

-## Contributing

-We welcome contributions to make this primer more comprehensive and beginner-friendly.
-If you have suggestions, corrections, or additional content to add, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## License